dnarain-astro/docs/astro/develop-project.md

 This topic provides instructions for building your Astro project using Python packages from a private GitHub repository.
 At a high level, this setup creates a custom Docker image that mounts an SSH key for your repository whenever you build your project.

+Although this setup is based on GitHub, the general steps can be completed with any hosted Git repository.

 :::info

 The following setup has been validated only with a single SSH key.
 Due to the nature of `ssh-agent`, you might need to modify this setup when using more than one SSH key per Docker image.